Weile-Zheng/CL-Productivity/README.md

 ### Usage

-Before, taking your series of screenshots, type the following command.
+Before taking your series of screenshots, type the following command.

 ```
 sstool -newset
 ```

-Next
+Next, begin to take your screenshots that you would like to be grouped together

 ```
 sstool -rename